JonathanWilbur/mueller-report/volume1.md

 associate, Page also gave some individuals in Russia the impression that he had maintained his connections to president-Elect Trump.
-In a December 8, 2016 email intended for Manafort, Kilimnik wrote, "Carter Page is in Moscow today, sending messages he is authorized to talk to Russia on behalf of DT on a range of issues of mutual interest, including Ukraine. " 1197
+In a December 8, 2016 email intended for Manafort, Kilimnik wrote, "Carter Page is in Moscow today, sending messages he is authorized to talk to Russia on behalf of DT on a range of issues of mutual interest, including Ukraine."
+1197

 On December 9, 2016, Page went to dinner with NES employees Shlomo Weber and Andrej Krickovic.
 I 198 Weber had contacted Dvorkovich to let him know that Page was in town